 For many of us, at some point in our lives, an airport could seem like an ideal place to work at.
 For some, especially while taking the very first steps in the early days of their career, such a place could seem so romantic, it would not even matter that much, which job exactly they would take – as long as it would involve working at the airport.

 Even a lot of Aeroclass instructors, who now are prominent figures in global aviation, recall the beginning of their journey in the aerospace industry by getting any job at the airport – just out of pure fascination while being charmed by the magic of the place where planes take people to faraway places.

 Still, to this day more and more people pursue their dream in the same way.
 And do so while overcoming even the obvious doubts.
 Doubts that usually are unavoidable while taking such steps in their career – as most jobs at the airport have the same evident shortcomings.

-Yet, as virtually any airport has tens or usually even hundreds of different positions, some of them, such as air traffic controllers or airport baggage handlers, are very airport-specific.
+Yet, as virtually any airport has tens or usually even hundreds of different positions, some of them, such as stressful positions as air traffic controllers or airport baggage handlers, are very airport-specific.

 Others, such as the positions of vendors or salespersons, can be found anywhere else, while some jobs, for example, involve working for airport authorities, or airlines do not even involve work, related to physically being at the airport all the time.